 The Maximum Dialing Attempts determines the maximum number of attempts the panel will make to send a signal to the central station before indicating a Failure to Communicate (FTC) trouble condition.
-The 3rd Phone Number can be used to back up the 1st in this situation (See Section 5.4 "Communicator - Phone Numbers").
+The 3rd telphone number can be used to back up the 1st in this situation (see Section 5.4 "Communicator - Phone Numbers").
+For more dialing options, see section 5.35 "International Programming".

+Pulse Dialing

-Pulse Dialing Switch to Pulse Dial Section [380], Option [4] Post Dial Wait for Handshake Section [161] Maximum Dialing Attempts Section [160] Communicator Disable Section [380], Option [1] Communicator Call Direction Options Section [361] to [368]
+Switch to Pulse Dial

+Post Dial Wait for Handshake Section [161]

+Maximum Dialing Attempts Section [160]

+Communicator Disable Section [380], Option [1]

+Communicator Call Direction Options

-5.4 Communicator - Phone Numbers
+Communicator - Phone Numbers 5.4

-The panel can call 3 different phone numbers for communication to central station.
+The panel can call 3 different phone numbers for communication to the central station.
 The 1st Phone Number is the primary number, the 2nd Phone Number is the secondary number and the 3rd Phone Number will back up the 1st phone number if enabled.